 You must submit an application.
 Individual faculty cannot make offers of admission.
 We encourage you to speak with faculty in your area of interest to make sure our program is a good fit for you.

 If you have questions about a particular field, you should contact the respective PhD faculty discipline coordinator (name and contact information available at the bottom of each discipline page).

 If you are not a Canadian citizen or permanent resident, you will need a study permit and/or temporary resident visa to study in Canada.
 It takes at least six months to gather the information and documents required to apply for a study permit and to plan and prepare for a move to Canada as an international student.

 Materials that are not in English must be transcribed by an official and notarized transcription agency.

 Differentiation of PhD programs is strongly related to differentiation of research.
-So Ivey’s focus on doing high quality, managerially relevant is one key point of differentiation.
+Ivey’s focus on high quality, managerially relevant research is one key point of differentiation.
 Ours is a culture that cares deeply about what managers think and do and this is reflected throughout the doctoral program.
 A second point, related to the first, is that we believe in cross-disciplinary research, where it makes sense for the problem of interest.
 The fact that students from different groups take many courses together provides a tangible means by which cross-disciplinarity comes to be understood and fostered.
 This culture, which permeates the school as a whole as well as the doctoral program, helps participants to take a broader perspective on their research (and on the work of a business school in general).

 No. However, students who are adept at calculus and matrix algebra tend to have an easier go of their first year, since a lot of their statistics training during the PhD program relies on both these tools.
 If you have never taken calculus or matrix algebra, we advise you to take formal courses before enrolling in the PhD program, especially if your future area of study tends to be math-intensive.
 If you took these courses a long time ago, you might want to seek out a refresher.